 We do not offer rental tackle at the dock.
 YOU MUST BRING YOUR OWN GEAR.
+However we do recommend a third party that rents what you need (details below).
+Please contact Jon at (305) 240-3223 for details.
 It is very important that you have the correct gear, so please do not deviate from this list.
 Electric reel requirements listed below, and there is also a rental reel option from a local angler detailed here as well.
 Please note that this rental is not affiliated with Yankee Capts and must be prearranged by you, the angler.

 Pulley Ridge and Rankin Ridge Deep Drop Trips